markbirbeck/sublime-text-shell-command/README.md

 # Changelog

+2015-01-01 (v0.12.0)

+* Commands can now get parameters from users.
+Thanks to @aflc for providing the code for this functionality.
+Fixes issue #36.

 2014-06-26 (v0.11.1)

 * The working directory is set to be the directory of the current file, but if the 'root' (deduced from the current file) is required, the option `root_dir` can be set to `True`. (@markbirbeck) Fixes issue #25.